antoinecarton/antoinecarton.github.io/index.md

     date: Jun 2014 - Mar 2017
     link: https://www.enovea.net/en/
     multidescription:
-      - Set up an event-based platform for managing vehicle fleets by smartphones with real-time analysis and generation of activity reports;
+      - Set up an event-based platform for Toyota to manage vehicle fleets by smartphones with real-time analysis and generation of activity reports;
       - Worked on the CrystalClear matching and clearing middle office solution for brokers.
     skills:
       - Java